research-fosdem/research-fosdem.github.io/CODE_OF_CONDUCT.md

 Events and conferences
 - [csv,conf](https://csvconf.com/coc/)
 - Mozilla Festival:
-- eLife Sprint Code of Conduct
+- eLife Sprint Code of Conduct: https://sprint.elifesciences.org/index.html
 - PyCon Code of Conduct

 We really appreciate the work that all of the communities linked above have put into creating such a well considered process.